Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 - The qualities of an effective leader

 This program benefits emerging leaders who are poised and motivated to take on significant managerial responsibility in their organizations.
+Those with 5-7 years of experience managing people will find this program most beneficial.
 It is highly recommended for those who want to strengthen their leadership skills and establish a culture of decisive action.